SmoothWAN/SmoothWAN-docs/docs/tinyfec.md

 - Modern implementation UPnP is automatically configured and enabled for automatic port forwarding.
 - You can also forward ports in VPN -> VPN Port Forwarding.
 - Changing password is done by simply changing the cloud-init field and doing a server reinstall.
-- VPN via server providers is (usually) not log-free as it's used for abuse monitoring, privacy may be equivalent to a direct ISP connection.
+- VPN via server providers is (usually) not log-free as it's used for abuse monitoring, privacy may be equivalent to a direct ISP connection, IP address bound to billing..
 - You can use other providers, Vultr is used as it's the easiest, there is no affiliation.
 - You may need to modify the cloud-init script for some providers, it's limited to KVM/Virt machines only.
 - SSH on the server is disabled by default.